 Need an abortion clinic?

-You can visit the datafree WhereToCare map to find public and private clinics that offer abortion services.
-Please turn on your mobile data service and allow location permission when asked – the map will show clinics near you.
+You can visit the WhereToCare map to find public and private clinics that offer abortion services.
+Please turn on your mobile data service, enable location services when asked, and select ‘Comprehensive Family Planning Services’ – the map will show clinics nearby.

-Alternatively you can visit a private abortion clinic, like BMM Reproductive Health (Johannesburg), Choices Abortion Clinic (Cape Town), Marie Stopes (various locations) or a gynaecologist. .
+Alternatively, you can visit a private abortion clinic, like BMM Reproductive Health (Johannesburg), Marie Stopes (various locations) or a gynaecologist.

 Please go to the clinic as soon as possible as it can take some time to get an appointment.